Cold Extrusion of Steel: Part One

 Abstract

-Upsetting is the gathering of metal in certain sections along the length of a bar, rod or wire as shown in Figure 1c).
-The metal is forced to flow at right angles to the motion of the tolling.
-Upsetting is often performed in conjunction with backward or forward extrusions.
+Upsetting involves gathering metal in specific sections along the length of a bar, rod, or wire.
+During this process, metal flows perpendicular to the motion of the tooling.
+Manufacturers frequently perform upsetting in conjunction with backward or forward extrusion techniques to achieve complex geometries.

 Figure 1: a) Forward extrusion b) Backward extrusion c) Upsetting

-Figure 2: Examples of cold extrusion design
+Figure 2: Multiple examples of cold extrusion design possibilities showing various component configurations

 September, 2013